CompSciCabal/cabalbot/commands.md

 Ideas for commands!
 Syntax loosely inspired by http://daimio.org, because why not.

 `/cabalbot eat paper [url]`
-Adds the paper to the list
+Sends the paper to cabalbot's ingestion engine

-`/cabalbot list papers`
-Returns a list of papers (id, url, title, likes, dislikes, schedule, etc)

-`/cabalbot like paper [url/id]`
+`/cabalbot want paper [url/id]`
 Tells cabalbot that you would like to read that paper
 The cabalbot will try to schedule that paper on a week you are available

-`/cabalbot dislike paper [url/id]`
+`/cabalbot unwant paper [url/id]`
 Tells cabalbot you are not interested in that paper
 It will try to schedule it during a week you are not attending

-`/cabalbot schedule for [week]`
-Returns the schedule for the week, or "Not yet scheduled"
-Once scheduled, the schedule for a given week is relatively constant

 `/cabalbot what are we doing tonight`
-Alias for `/cabalbot schedule for this week`
+Collapses the superimposition of schedules to provide a fun and stimulating set of activities for the evening

 `/cabalbot attending on [week]`
 Tells cabalbot you will be attending that week, so it can schedule fun things for you